 The List Box form element allows the user to select one or more items from a list.

-To use a list box, the user selects one or more items in the list ().
+To use a List Box, the user selects one or more items in the list ().
 To select items that are next to each other, the user holds the Shift key down and selects the first and last items.
 To select items that are not next to each other, the user holds the Ctrl key down while selecting items.

 See also...

 Property names in Workflow Designer's Properties panel are written using the capitalization and spacing of a title.
 Property names in expressions are valid JavaScript identifiers and start with a lower case letter.
-Expressions are case sensitive.
-When you access a form element property in an expression, you must use the correct capitalization.

 In the table below: